 Tip #5: Optimise reverse logistics

 The process of moving a product from its customer destination to the distribution centre in order to recapture its value by re-selling is called reverse logistics.
-You can optimise the entire process in five steps:
+You can ensure proper returns management and optimise the entire process in five steps:

 Formulate a quick and easy process for initiating a return Make sure that the procedure for making a return is fast and simple.
 You can also offer a printable return label to your customers so that they can use any packaging they have to ship the product back